agile-ts/documentation/docs/main/Introduction.md

 and I would have loved to continue working on PulseJs.
-But certain circumstances, such as a poor organization and different visions, have driven me to write my own State Manager based on the excellent ground concept of PulseJs and MVVM frameworks.
+But certain circumstances, such as a poor organization and different visions, have driven me to write my own State Manager based on the excellent ground concept of PulseJs and other MVVM libraries.

 ## 🎉 Credits {#credits}

-AgileTs is inspired by MVVM frameworks like [MobX](https://mobx.js.org/README.html) or [PulseJs](https://github.com/pulse-framework/pulse).
+AgileTs is inspired by MVVM libraries like [MobX](https://mobx.js.org/README.html) or [PulseJs](https://github.com/pulse-framework/pulse).

 ## ❓ Something missing {#something-missing}